ZukGit/MD_FILE/md/Shell命令工具.md

 gps (not running): A module talking with GPS hardware on a serial interface.

-    gps on : Start acquiring from the GPS hardware. gps off : Stop acquiring from the GPS hardware. gps.show : Show the last coordinates returned by the GPS hardware.
+    gps on : Start acquiring from the GPS hardware.  【open /dev/ttyUSB0: no such file or directory】 gps off : Stop acquiring from the GPS hardware. gps.show : Show the last coordinates returned by the GPS hardware.